John Russell, 7th Earl Russell

-John Francis Russell, 7th Earl Russell (born 19 November 1971), is a British hereditary peer, photographer, and Liberal Democrat politician.
+John Francis Russell, 7th Earl Russell (born 19 November 1971), is a British politician who has sat in the House of Lords since 2023 as a member of the Liberal Democrats.
+A hereditary peer, Russell was made a life peer as Baron Russell of Forest Hill in 2026.
+A photographer by trade, he served as a councillor on Lewisham Borough Council (20062010) prior to entering the House of Lords.

 Early life

 The younger son of Conrad Russell, 5th Earl Russell, a professor of history at Yale University, and his wife Elizabeth Franklin Sanders, Russell is also a grandson of the philosopher Bertrand Russell and a great-great-grandson of John Russell, 1st Earl Russell, a Liberal Prime Minister of the United Kingdom.
 He was educated at the William Ellis School, Highgate.

 As a teenager, he took adventure training holidays at Ty'n y Berth, a Wide Horizons centre in Wales, and he later became an advocate of providing disadvantaged children with such opportunities.

 Career

 Russell works as a freelance photographer, specializing in "political photography, event photography, charity commissions and landscapes".
 In 2006, he was in-house photographer for Total Politics magazine and also works for the Liberal Democrats, the London Wildlife Trust, other charities, and individuals.
 He publishes work at Zenfolio.

-Russell became chairman of the Lewisham Liberal Democrats and went on to serve as a Liberal Democrat councillor for Forest Hill on Lewisham Borough Council from 2006 to 2010, chairing its Overview and Scrutiny committee.
+Russell became chairman of the Lewisham Liberal Democrats and was elected to serve as a Liberal Democrat councillor for Forest Hill on Lewisham Borough Council at the 2006 Lewisham London Borough Council election, going on to chair the council's Overview and Scrutiny committee.
+He subsequently lost his seat in 2010.

 In 2012 he was his party's candidate for the Greenwich and Lewisham seat on the London Assembly.

 In 2006, Russell joined the board of Wide Horizons and chaired it from 2012.
 It went into administration and ceased trading in 2018.

 On 17 August 2014, on the death of his older brother Nicholas Russell, 6th Earl Russell, Russell succeeded as Earl Russell and Viscount Amberley, both in the Peerage of the United Kingdom.

-In the 2017 general election, he stood for the Liberal Democrats in Lewisham West and Penge, but Labour held the seat.
-In 2022 he stood unsuccessfully for election to Lewisham London Borough Council.
+In the 2017 general election, he stood for the Liberal Democrats in Lewisham West and Penge, finishing third of seven candidates with 6.2% of the vote, and Labour's Ellie Reeves holding the seat.
+At the 2022 Lewisham London Borough Council election, he again stood for election in the Forest Hill ward, and was unsuccessful, finishing eighth.

 In June 2023, Russell entered the House of Lords after winning a whole house by-election to fill a vacancy among the excepted hereditary peers.
+As part of the 2025 Political Peerages and ahead of the House of Lords (Hereditary Peers) Act 2026 coming into effect, he was created a life peer, as Baron Russell of Forest Hill, of Forest Hill in the London Borough of Lewisham on 30 March 2026.